 While learning to make wise spending choices in the present and setting aside funds for the future are fairly straightforward, investing is an elusive piece of the puzzle.

 For tweens and teens who are old enough to grasp the idea of investing, a family investment can be a fun way to watch money grow incrementally.
-Savings from budgeting can be set aside and put towards a stock market or mutual fund purchase that can be executed online with minimal fees.
+Savings from budgeting can be set aside and put towards a stock or mutual fund purchase that can be executed online with minimal fees.

 Our family made a modest investment with our oldest and the discussion in the face of market fluctuations has been more valuable than any theoretical lesson.